 3.4 Prophet Model

-Prophet is a machine learning model in order to have a prediction about time series data.
+Prophet is a machine learning model that predicts from time series data.
 Machine learning techniques are used to train models with existing data.
 After training is completed, the model can have a prediction about future values.
 In order to check the model’s prediction accuracy, you can compare it with test data and predicted values so that you will have an idea about the accuracy rate of the model, which helps how perform on providing historical data.
 When it comes to “prophet”, it is a machine learning model developed by Facebook, which is suited to work on time series data, which is basically an additive machine learning model.
 It is more suitable to work with data having strong seasonality effects.
 When you consider COVID-19’s circumstances, the seasonal effect is so vital since most epidemics show a tendency to reduce when the weather starts warmer.
 Holiday effects are also another thing, which might be correlated with weekly effects.
 That’s why, the prophet’s sensitivity to seasonality effects is the reason why the model is picked to be able to predict future cases of Covid19.
 This model will be fitted to the COVID-19 data to assess its prediction performance about future trends and understand the impact of seasonality and holiday effects on the virus’s spread.

 Mohammed O, El Hassani I, Benabbou F, and Ouhbi B. declare prophet derives from 3 main functions then it creates the prophet itself.[2].
 Briefly, The Prophet model is defined as: